 Gulf of Panama

-The Panamanian capital, Panama City, is the main urban center on the gulf shore.
-The Gulf of Panama itself also contains a few minor gulfs: Panama Bay to the north, Gulf of Parita to the west and Gulf of San Miguel to the east.
+The Panamanian capital, Panama City, is the main urban center on the Gulf shore.
+The Gulf of Panama also contains minor gulfs: Panama Bay to the north, the Gulf of Parita to the west and the Gulf of San Miguel to the east.

-The Pearl Islands of Panama is an archipelago in the Gulf of Panama, about 80 km (50 mi) southeast of Panama City.
+The Pearl Islands (Archipiélago de las Perlas) is an archipelago in the Gulf of Panama, about 80 km (50 mi) southeast of Panama City.
 The archipelago consists of 183 islands, of which 39 are sizable.
 The locals call the islands Islas de las Perlas, a name that dates back to Spanish colonial times.

-The Spanish Conquistadors discovered the islands in 1503 and gave the Islands their name; due to the great number of pearls found on them.
+The Spanish Conquistadors discovered the islands in 1503 and named the Islands due to the significant number of pearls on them.
 Today, the islands are visited by fishermen in search of the marine life that abounds in the local waters.

-The most notable island is Isla Contadora, known for its resorts.
-Isla Contadora was said to be used by the Spanish conquistadors as a stop for taking inventory of booty prior to returning to Spain.
+The most famous island is Isla Contadora, known for its resorts.
+Isla Contadora was said to be used by the Spanish conquistadors as a stop for taking inventory of booty before returning to Spain.

-Other important islands include the mountainous Isla del Rey on which the principal town, San Miguel, is located.
-It is the largest island, at 234 sq km (90 sq mi) and it has several towns, most notably San Miguel.
-It is easily larger than the other Pearl Islands combined, and is the second largest island in Panama, after Coiba.
-Other important islands are San José, Pedro González and Saboga.
+Other important islands include the mountainous Isla del Rey, where the principal town, San Miguel, is located.
+It is the largest island, at 234 sq km (90 sq mi), and it has several towns, most notably San Miguel.
+It is easily more prominent than the other Pearl Islands combined and is the second largest island in Panama, after Coiba.
+Other important islands are San José, Pedro González, and Saboga.

 - Bolano Island

 - Casaya Island